 - B Line of the Green Line T to Warren Street stop.
-Walk up Warren St., school is on the right - 57 Bus from Kenmore to the Dustin Street stop which is directly in front of the school - 66 Bus from Dudley to Brighton Ave, then take the 57 Bus, which stops at the entrance on Cambridge Street - 501 Bus from the corner of Franklin and Federal Street: 501 is a commuter bus; it only runs in the morning (6am 9am) and evenings (3:30pm 7:30pm).
+Walk up Warren St., school is on the right - 57 Bus from Kenmore to the Dustin Street stop which is directly in front of the school - 66 Bus from Dudley to Brighton Ave, then take the 57 Bus, which stops at Dustin Street across from the school entrance on Cambridge Street - 501 Bus from the corner of Franklin and Federal Street: 501 is a commuter bus; it only runs in the morning (6am 9am) and evenings (3:30pm 7:30pm).